1 Carat Diamond Price in the UK

 Best places to buy a 1 carat diamond ring

 I have a whole post on the best place to buy a diamond ring in the UK, but the key takeout is that I have two recommendations for you to check out, depending on what you are looking for:

-Best for service, design and quality:
+Best for choice and value

 Taylor & Hart offer just about the service I have seen in any industry, bar none.
 With a fantastic selection of settings (as well as a specialism in creating custom ring designs), a huge selection of diamonds and excellent prices, they’re always my first recommendation to check out.